Moinak07/ANN-Classification-Churn/README.md

 # ANN-Classification-Churn

+## Dataset
+You can access the dataset [here on Kaggle](https://www.kaggle.com/datasets/aakash50897/churn-modellingcsv).

+## Steps to Run the Code

+### 1. Data Preprocessing and Model Training
+- Open and run all cells in `experiments.ipynb`.
+- This step will create the necessary encoder and scaler files.

+### 2. Model Evaluation
+- Open and run all cells in `prediction.ipynb`.
+- This will evaluate the model's performance.

+### 3. Launch the Web Application app.py
+- Run the following command in your command prompt to start the app: streamlit run app.py
 # Customer Churn Prediction Using Artificial Neural Networks:
 ## A Machine Learning Approach for Banking Customer Retention

 ### Abstract
 This study presents a machine learning solution for predicting customer churn in the banking sector using Artificial Neural Networks (ANN).
 The model analyzes customer financial, behavioral, and demographic data to identify clients at risk of leaving the bank.
 Using a comprehensive dataset of customer information, we developed a predictive model that achieved significant accuracy in identifying potential churners.
 The implementation includes a user-friendly web interface built with Streamlit, making it accessible for bank personnel to utilize the model for real-time predictions.